RyaxTech/ryax-engine/README.md

 ```sh
 docker logs $(basename $PWD)-install-ryax-1 -f
 ```
-Be patient, this may take around 15 minutes (or more depending on your internet connection).
+Be patient, this may take some minutes depending on your internet connection.

 Once its done you can access to your cluster with:
 [http://localhost/app/login]()